About Sydney Festival

 As a former CEO for Parramatta City Council he understands local government, knows how to develop a compelling vision for the city and deliver major new city property & infrastructure developments.
 He brought major new events to Parramatta, implemented a new place-making focus and initiated the Western Sydney Light Rail project.

-Dr Lang has a number of interests in the not for profit sector including disability services, affordable housing, education and the arts.
+Dr Lang currently serves on the Riverside Advisory Committee and has a number of interests in the not for profit sector including disability services, affordable housing, education and the arts.

 Karen Mundine